 AIM Unveils Queensland's Top Managers

-The 2011 winners of Queensland's most prestigious management awards were announced to Brisbane's business community at a Gala Dinner presented by the Australian Institute of Management (Qld & NT) on Friday 11 November.
+The 2010 winners of Queensland's most prestigious management awards were announced to Brisbane's business community at a Gala Dinner presented by the Australian Institute of Management – Qld & NT on Friday 12 November.

-The Management Excellence Awards recognise exceptional managers from business, industry and government.
+For more than a decade, the Management Excellence Awards has recognised exceptional men and women from business, industry and government.

-The five winners won their respective categories after being named regional finalists earlier this year.
-Regional finals were held in Brisbane, Cairns, Gladstone, Mackay, Rockhampton, Toowoomba, Townsville, the Sunshine Coast and the Gold Coast.
+The four winners won their respective categories after being named regional finalists earlier this year.
+Regional finals were held in Brisbane, Cairns, Gladstone, the Gold Coast, Mackay, Rockhampton, the Sunshine Coast, Toowoomba, and Townsville.

-Jamie Pherous, founder and CEO of Corporate Travel Management was named the 2011 Medal for Management Innovation recipient.
+Tony Ellwood, Director of the Queensland Art Gallery was named the 2010 Medal for Management Innovation recipient.
 Conferred by the AIM board and sponsored by Griffith University, the Medal celebrates a Queensland leader who has demonstrated unwavering commitment to business growth through management innovation.